rcar863/ChocolatePizza/README.md

 #ChocolatePizza

 ##Chocolate pizza is an application that uses xz file decompression to speed up webpage delivery.
-File decompressopn is handeled by a Javascript port of xz-embedded, with optional compression by a node.js server.
+File decompression is handled by a Javascript port of xz-embedded, with optional compression by a node.js server.

 Current live demo @ http://executable.co/ChocolatePizza/